UB-Mannheim/AustrianNewspapers/README.md

 The initial enhancements were added by [UB Mannheim](https://www.bib.uni-mannheim.de/) who also fixed some transcription errors in the data.
+See https://github.com/tesseract-ocr/tesstrain/wiki/AustrianNewspapers for a report about the model training at UB Mannheim.

+New contributions (issues, pull requests) and reports about successful trainings are welcome.

 ## Overview of content